 Quite tiny inside, the paintings and decorations were overly simple, almost as if done by a child.
 A smattering of rough wooden benches filled the small nave, aged sheepskin rugs draped casually for parishioners to ward off the chill.
 In sharp contrast, finely embroidered red and gold cloth added rich color and texture to the walls.

-The feeling inside was singularly welcoming, the trappings faded with time but cozy like your parents’ living room – not like a typical church at all.
+The feeling inside is singularly welcoming, the trappings faded with time but cozy like your parents’ living room – not like a typical church at all.

 Though different architects and craftsmen worked on the various churches, they still share many common features: uniquely narrow bell towers, all-wood construction including hand-hewn shingles and wooden nails, tiny windows, and a plethora of crosses made of wood, metal, and stone.

-After walking all the way around the church, we wandered through the cemetery before returning to our car.A visit to Romania's Wooden Churches of Maramures promises an experience like no other for adventure lovers.Click To Tweet
+After walking all the way around the church, we wandered through the cemetery before returning to our car and heading to the second wooden church of Maramures.

-From the church at Surdesti, a short drive on familiar winding country roads leads to the second church – the Biserica de lemn din Plopis, aka “the wooden church of Plopiș.”
+From the church at Surdesti, a short drive on winding country roads leads to the second church – the Biserica de lemn din Plopis, aka the “Wooden Church of Plopis.”

 Bells suddenly peeled high above, filling the air with a sweet, high-pitched dinggg-a-ding–dinggg that washed over us.
 A smartly dressed group somberly filed from the building.